By completing all the necessary steps listed in your Countdown to Columbia checklist, you will be automatically registered for NSOP.

 Frequently Asked Questions

 Don't fret!
 This is why name badges were invented.
-Both staff and students will be wear one throughout orientation week.
+Both staff and students will wear one throughout orientation week.
 They are required for all NSOP events, so people’s names will always be accessible.

 If you're participating in one of these special programs, you'll get an email informing you of your acceptance and your alternate move-in date.

-Please visit the New Student website, which also provides a checklist of the actions you must take to complete requirements by given deadlines to prepare for your move to campus.
+Please visit the New Student Resources website, which also provides a checklist of the actions you must take to complete requirements by given deadlines to prepare for your move to campus.

 The orientation leaders (OLs) are always available to help you.
 Your resident assistant (RA) will be another invaluable resource for you throughout orientation and the rest of the year.
 In addition, the NSOP Committee Office will be running an information booth during the week of orientation, and you will also meet with your advising dean.